Hurghada Excursions to Cairo

 The Great Pyramid

 The Great Pyramid, the tomb of King Khufu (c.2589–2566 BC), with its original height of 146.5 meters, was the tallest structure in the world for 3,800 years.
 It remained the last surviving member of the Seven Wonders of the Ancient World and took an estimated 10 to 20 years to build.
-To this day, it is not entirely sure how this was done.
+To this day, it is not entirely clear how this was done.

 The Great Pyramid is made of local limestone, but its exterior was once entirely covered with high-quality limestone.
 These casing stones were brought by ship from Turah, south of Maadi.
 The Pyramid has three chambers, one cut into the bedrock underneath and two high up within the masonry itself, a feature no other pyramid possesses.
 The coffin in which Khufu was once laid to rest can still be seen in the upper of these two rooms, the King’s Chamber.
 This room is accessed through the Grand Gallery, a majestic corbelled ascending passage and a masterpiece of ancient engineering and architecture.